RochelleLundy/DFW_WIN2018/workshops/fair_use_workshop/readme.md

-This folder will contain material related to creation of a fair use workshop for library staff.
+This folder contains slides, handouts, and notes for a fair use workshop for library staff.